Cypriot Australians gather in Sydney to honour victims of 1974 Turkish invasion

 Andreas Grigoriou.

-A highlight of the event was the presentation of two community service awards: one to Panikos Achilleos, President of the Cyprus-Hellene Club, for his leadership and cultural advocacy; and the other to the daughter of Soteris Tsouris OAM, former President of the Cyprus Community of NSW, in recognition of his decades-long commitment to the Cypriot cause in Australia.
+A highlight of the event was the presentation of two community service awards: one to Panikos Achilleos, President of the Cyprus-Hellene Club, for his leadership and cultural advocacy; and the other to Soteris Tsouris OAM, former President of the Cyprus Community of NSW, in recognition of his decades-long commitment to the Cypriot cause in Australia.

 The formal exchange of gifts between visiting and local representatives symbolised the ongoing cooperation between Cyprus and its diaspora.